-- All food must be stored properly in a cool and dry place sealed to prevent moisture and vermin access. - Food must be stored off the ground for added security. - Food must be dated and have necessary information to track possible recalls. - Storage containers must be cleaned as needed to maintain the integrity of the food. - Prescription medicine must be securely stored with restrictive access. - Medicine and supplements must be dated and clearly labeled/identified. - Prescription medications must have a prescription label on the medicine bottle or container/box that is in compliance with the state veterinary medicinal board requirements. - Safety data sheets must be available for all medicines used and stored in the facility. - Bedding/substrate must be securely stored to prevent contamination from outside sources.
+- All food must be stored properly in a cool and dry place sealed to prevent moisture and vermin access. - o Food must be stored off the ground for added security. - Food must be dated and have necessary information to track possible recalls. - Storage containers must be cleaned as needed to maintain the integrity of the food. - Prescription medicine must be securely stored with restrictive access. - Medicine and supplements must be dated and clearly labeled/identified. - Prescription medications must have a prescription label on the medicine bottle or container/box that is in compliance with the state veterinary medicinal board requirements. - Safety data sheets must be available for all medicines used and stored in the facility. - Bedding/substrate must be securely stored to prevent contamination from outside sources. - Bedding must be stored off the ground for added security.